isomerpages/nlb-biblioasia/_videos/Stories from BiblioAsia/The Poet and the Night Train.md

 This documentary examines the tragic life of the mysterious poet Francis P. Ng, who wrote Singapore’s first book-length poem, [F.M.S.R.](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5334024), and then disappeared during World War II.
 Researcher Eriko Ogihara-Schuck recounts the almost miraculous way she was able to confirm his fate and to connect with a living relative of his – a niece.
 Singaporean poets Alvin Pang and Robert Yeo also weigh in on the significance of Francis P. Ng’s work.

-This moving documentary is based on two essays: “[On the Trail of Francis P. Ng](/vol-10/issue-4/jan-march-2015/on-the-trail)” (*BiblioAsia*, January–March 2015) and “[Ties that Bind: The Story of Two Brother Poets](/vol-12/issue-4/jan-mar-2017/ties-that-bind)” (*BiblioAsia*, January–March 2017).
+This moving documentary is based on two essays: “[On the Trail of Francis P. Ng](/vol-10/issue-4/jan-march-2015/on-the-trail)” (*BiblioAsia*, Jan–Mar 2015) and “[Ties that Bind: The Story of Two Brother Poets](/vol-12/issue-4/jan-mar-2017/ties-that-bind)” (*BiblioAsia*, Jan–Mar 2017).

 #### Related Articles
 <a style="text-decoration: none;" href="/vol-11/issue-4/jan-mar-2016/mems-cookery-book-william-edward-kinsey">On the Trail of Francis P. Ng</a>